Multi-student Diffusion Distillation for Better One-step Generators: Introduction

 \section{Introduction}

 Diffusion models are the dominant generative model in image, audio, video, 3D assets, protein design, and more \citep{ho2020denoising, kong2020diffwave, blattmann2023align, anand2022protein, nichol2022point}.
-They allow different conditioning inputs -- such as class labels, text, or images -- and achieve high-quality generations.
+They allow conditioning inputs -- such as class labels, text, or images -- and achieve high-quality generated outputs.
 However, their inference process typically requires hundreds of model evaluations -- with an often slow and bulky network -- for a single sample.
-This procedure costs millions of dollars per day \citep{website_numbers, website_costper}.
-It also prohibits applications requiring rapid synthesis, such as augmented reality.
-Real-time, low-cost, and high-quality generation will have huge financial and operational impacts while enabling new usage paradigms.
+This procedure costs millions of dollars per day \citep{website_numbers, website_costper} and prohibits applications requiring rapid synthesis, such as augmented reality.
+Real-time, low-cost, and high-quality generation will have enormous financial and operational impacts while enabling new usage paradigms.

-There has been a flurry of work on diffusion-distillation techniques to address the slow sampling of diffusion models \citep{luhman2021knowledge, song2023consistency, yin2024one}.
-Inspired by knowledge distillation \citep{hinton2015distilling}, these methods use the trained diffusion model as a teacher and optimize a student model to match its generated output in as few as a single step.
-However, most of these methods use the same student and teacher architecture, preventing real-time generation for applications with bulky networks, such as video synthesis \citep{blattmann2023align}.
-While reducing model size can reduce latency, it typically yields worse generation quality, thus presenting a speed-to-quality tradeoff dilemma with existing distillation methods.
+There has been a flurry of work on diffusion-distillation techniques to address diffusion model's slow sampling \citep{luhman2021knowledge, song2023consistency, yin2024one}.
+Inspired by knowledge distillation \citep{hinton2015distilling}, these methods use the trained diffusion model as a teacher and optimize a student model to match its output in as little as a single step.
+However, most diffusion distillation methods use the same student and teacher architecture.
+This prevents real-time generation for applications with bulky networks, such as video synthesis \citep{blattmann2023align}.
+While reducing model size can reduce inference time, it typically yields worse generation quality, thus presenting a speed-to-quality tradeoff dilemma with existing distillation methods.